-The Children’s Home of Lubbock offers pre-independent or transitional services as a fundamental part of the continuum of services provided to all children at the Children’s Home, as well as former residents who require occasional assistance.
-This program focuses on preparing youth for adult living through personal, interpersonal, and spiritual development.
-Children that are at least 14 years of age will receive transitional living services which include but are not limited to services that provide life skills training, case management services, educational planning and support, employment and job training, housing and transportation referrals and parenting classes.
+Children’s Home of Lubbock offers pre-independent or transitional services as a fundamental part of the continuum of services provided to all children at Children’s Home, as well as former residents who require occasional assistance.
+This program prepares youth for adult living through personal, interpersonal, and spiritual development.
+Children at least 14 years of age will receive transitional living services that include but are not limited to services that provide life skills training, case management services, educational planning and support, employment and job training, housing and transportation referrals, and parenting classes.

 Preparation for Adult Living (PAL) is the CPS program for children 16 years old and older.
-The PAL staff and foster parents assess each participant with the Casey Life Assessment, as well as a post-test after each unit, to evaluate their progress.”
+The PAL staff and foster parents assess each participant with the Casey Life Assessment and a post-test after each unit to evaluate their progress.”